LDrex1/LDrex1/README.md

 I love teaching JavaScript and always want to improve my skills.
 I have about a year of experience in front-end development working with resources like HTML, CSS, Bootstrap, SaSS, JavaScript and React.
 Currently, I work at Coder's Den 94.

 ### Future Plans
-I'm looking to collaborate on interesting real-life projects that will challenge me and imporve my existing skills It is also in my plans to become a fullstack web developper however, i'm still taking baby steps.
+I'm looking to collaborate on interesting real-life projects that will challenge me and improve my existing skills It is also in my plans to become a fullstack web developper however, i'm still taking baby steps.

 ### Call For Help